Creating Clusters in the Control Panel

 Add the required number of node groups by clicking Add node group.

-Please note that you can create a cluster with node groups in different availability zones in the regions where this is possible.
+Please note that you can create a cluster with node groups in different pools where this is possible.
 This allows you to keep the app available in the event of an accident in one of the zones.

 Click the necessary checkboxes to configure Automation: node auto-repairing, patch version auto-upgrade; select the maintenance window.